Catherine22/Algorithm/README.md

 ### Binary Search Tree (BST)
-  - A BST projection is kind of like a sorted sequence, you can easily get a sorted data structure through in-order traversal.
+  - BST projection is kind of like a sorted sequence. and You can easily get a sorted data structure via in-order traversal.
-  - In this case, I assumed that no duplicated keys in the BST.
-Every operation based on this scenario.
   - [MyBinarySearchTree]

   > BST extends [MyBinaryTree].
 It sorts the whole tree by keys and you are able to assign null or duplicated keys.<br><br>
-  > - [MyBinaryTree] implements BinaryTree the interface <br>
-  > - [BinarySearchTreeImpl] implements BinarySearchTree the interface and extends [MyBinaryTree]<br>
-  > If you want to operate BST, you have to create [MyBinarySearchTree] instead of [BinarySearchTreeImpl] though.
-In order to hide some public [MyBinaryTree] methods which are not supported by BST.<br>
+  > Some public methods of [MyBinaryTree] must not be supported by BST so that I created [MyBinarySearchTree] to operate BST.<br>

 ### AVL Tree
-  - An AVL tree is a balanced binary search tree.
-For every node, the heights of left and right children of every node differs by at most 土 1 (|hl - hr| <= 1)
+  - AVL Tree is a balanced BST.
+The height of left and right children must differ by at most 土 1 (|hl - hr| <= 1)

   - **Single rotations**